Golang Database Library Orm Example - One to Many

 }

-In conclusion, we see how ent shines over other libraries and ORMs.
+Ent however, shines over other libraries and ORMs.
 If you have a good sql expertise, sqlc is pretty awesome.
-Otherwise, we set the edges once in ent and eager loading API is a breeze to use.
+Otherwise, ent’s eager loading API is a breeze to use.